fermi-ad/grpc-name-service/README.md

 localhost/echandler/acorn-nameserver               1.0.0-SNAPSHOT  f8c924274a41  2 minutes ago   203 MB
 ```

-### Running the container

-Here's an example of running the container
+Here's an example of running the container.
+It works with unmodified settings from `applications.properties`

 1. Start up the supporting services using helper scripts.
 ```shell